ColmKeyes/Sentinel-1-Coherence-Pipeline/README.md

 ## Overview

-This package provides a complete pipeline for processing Sentinel-1 SAR data to generate coherence and backscatter time series for forest disturbance detection and monitoring.
+This package provides a complete pipeline for processing Sentinel-1 SAR data to generate coherence and backscatter products.
 Originally developed for MSc thesis research on "Assessing Sentinel-1 Coherence Measures for Tropical Forest Disturbance Mapping" in Central Kalimantan, Indonesia.

 ## Features